-Building on the original Musik for Shoes of 1947, we have secured funding from Arts Council for England to work with Bristol Hannover Council and students from Bristol and Hannover secondary schools, sharing music and swapping shoes.
-The In Someone Else’s Shoes project will culminate with a final celebratory performance at Colston Hall on December 12th 2017.
+Building on the original Musik for Shoes of 1947, we secured funding from Arts Council for England to work with Bristol Hannover Council and students from Bristol and Hannover secondary schools, sharing music and swapping shoes.
+The In Someone Else’s Shoes project culminated with a final celebratory performance at Colston Hall on December 12th 2017.

-Through a small grant from Historic England’s Heritage Schools programme we have already brought Bristol Exchange alumni and current Fairfield Secondary School students together to share memories and accounts of the friendship between the two cities.
-The students will use these stories to inform the designs of their upcycled shoes, kindly donated by Bristol Textile Recyclers.
-Working with upcycling artist Helen Brown they will create shoes that reflect each of the 7 decades of the twinning.
+Through a small grant from Historic England’s Heritage Schools programme we brought Bristol Exchange alumni and current Fairfield Secondary School students together to share memories and accounts of the friendship between the two cities.
+The students used these stories to inform the designs of their upcycled shoes, kindly donated by Bristol Textile Recyclers.
+Working with upcycling artist Helen Brown and Emily Tiplady they created shoes that reflected each of the 7 decades of the twinning.

-Students at Cotham Secondary School will be working with composer Roly Porter to create music that draws on the sounds that exchange students will have heard over the years in these two cities.
+Students at Cotham Secondary School worked with composer Roly Porter to create music that draws on the sounds that exchange students will have heard over the years in these two cities.

-The final performance will be coordinated by dance choreographer Sylvia Rimat where Bristol and Hannover students will exchange shoes accompanied by their musical score.
+The final performance coordinated by performance maker, Sylvia Rimat with support from Jess Hoffmann featured Bristol and Hannover students exchanging shoes accompanied by their own musical score.

-Heritage Lottery funding will allow Local Learning to work with Bristol Hannover exchange alumni to create a touring exhibition that will tell the story of this 70 year old friendship.
+Heritage Lottery funding allowed Local Learning to work with Bristol Hannover exchange alumni to create a touring exhibition that tells the story of this 70 year old friendship.